 For Art Lovers

-For those of you who are art lovers like me, be sure to also check out Galerie Peter Kilchmann and the Rietberg Museum—and drop into the Starkart Art Gallery in the evening for some amazing contemporary urban art exhibitions.
-You could fill an entire day just with art!
+For those of you who are art lovers like me, be sure to also check out Galerie Peter Kilchmann and the Rietberg Museum.
+Make sure to drop into the Starkart Art Gallery in the evening for some amazing contemporary urban art exhibitions.
+You could fill an entire day just with art while spending 48 hours in Zurich!

-Plus, if you just happen to be visiting in the fall, consider coordinating your trip with the Contemporary Art Fair Zurich, a stunning display of contemporary art which typically takes place over a weekend in September or October.
+Plus, if you just happen to be visiting in the fall, consider coordinating your trip with the Contemporary Art Fair Zurich.
+It’s a stunning display of contemporary art which typically takes place over a weekend in September or October.

 Stay for a Day or a Lifetime